---->

 involving emissions of particles or of waves, excepting possibly

-when travelling through a medium ( eg gas, liquid or solid ) when
+when traveling through a medium ( eg gas, liquid or solid ) when

 losses might be expected to involve actual attenuation being